AaronErhardt/AaronErhardt.github.io/relm4-book/src/factory_advanced.md

 ### The model

 The model is very similar to the previous chapter.
-The only difference is that we use `FactoryVecDeque` as a data structure now.
+The only difference is that we now use `FactoryVecDeque` as a data structure.

 ```rust,no_run,noplayground
 {{#include ../listings/factory_advanced.rs:model }}